SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Genetic Algorithms.md

 The *selection operator* tries to replicate a successfull solution at a rate proportional to their realtive quality ( using the *fitness function* )

+>[!note]
+>Generally the *fitness function* has higher value for instances that are closer to a good solution , this value is used to calculate the probabilty with which a pair of solution is selected for *recombination*

 + **Recombination ( cross-over )**

-Decomposes two solutions and rabìndomly recompose them in order to form a new solution
+Decomposes two solutions and randomly recompose them in order to form a new solution

 + **Mutation**